siderolabs/talos-cloud-controller-manager/docs/config.md

             values:
               - ^web-cloud-.+$

-    # Add/replace annotations and labels for nodes that match the transformation
+    # Add/replace annotations, labels and taints for nodes that match the transformation
     annotations:
       # You can use the Go template to get the value of the platform metadata variable
       custom-annotation/instance-id: "id-{{ .InstanceID }}"